 Situations like this can cause some fathers to seek a paternity test in court just to be sure they are the father.
 Realistically, they believe they are the father.
 The birth of the child generally adds up to a time-period where sexual relations were taking place.
 But just to ease any concerns or doubts, no matter small they are, they seek to request a formal paternity case in court.

-Obviously, if paternity is legitimately in doubt, a paternity is something many men should seek.
+Obviously, if paternity is legitimately in doubt, paternity is something many men should seek.
 This may be particularly true where a child was just born and the date of the birth does not seem to add up as it relates to the time when sexual relations took place.
 This might also be the case the relationship was not monogamous or there is a realistic basis to think cheating might have taken place.

-But putting situations like this aside, if a man formally requests a paternity test in court in a situation where they realistically believe they are the father, and the paternity test simply confirms what they already knew, some practical problems can come into play in some cases.
+But putting situations like this aside, if a man formally requests a paternity test in court in a situation where they really believe they are the father, and the paternity test simply confirms what they already knew, some practical problems can come into play in some cases.

 For example, the mother in many of these situations can become deeply offended that a paternity test was even requested.
 After all, if they were faithful and in a monogamous relationship, they might not like the insinuation that they were sleeping around or cheating.
-This can cause hard feelings that oftentimes make a child custody case more litigious, more expensive and less likely to settle amicably.
+This can cause hard feelings that oftentimes make a child custody case more litigious, more expensive, and less likely to settle amicably.

-There is also a risk that the family court might conclude that the father is hoping he is not the father of the child so as to avoid having to father or support the child.
+There is also a risk that the family court might conclude that the father is hoping he is not the father of the child to avoid having to father or support the child.
 While that may or may not be fair, and may not always be the case, one cannot ignore the possibility that a family court could look at it this way.
 There is some risk then that this could paint a father in a bad light that ultimately has a bearing on a child custody or child support award.